openrocket/openrocket-database/README.md

 ## Installing and Uninstalling

-### Installing with OpenRocket 22.xx releases

 You don't have to do anything.
-This is the default database for the new OpenRocket.
+This is the default database since OpenRocket 22.02.

-If you want to update OpenRocket 22.02+ to use a newer version of this database, the procedure given below for installing into OpenRocket 15.03 works for that.

 ### Installing with OpenRocket 15.03 (last stable release from 2015)